paulx3/flask-continuous-env/README.md

 This is just a simplification of the original repository.
-As my project is restful server.
-So I delete the `bower` and `resource` part and some Flask plugins.
+As my project is restful a server.
+So I delete the `bower` and `resource` part.
+Also I simplified the Flask app to make the problem clearer.If you need to use it,just replace the `app` folder with your app.

 This repository focuses on Travis automatic test and deploy.

 Testing and integration handled by Travis CI.